 Like many parental decisions, this is a personal one that is influenced by many factors, the largest one probably being our own relationship to these devices.
 For example, if you need to have your phone with you at all times, it’s unlikely you’ll be able to convincingly model how to have a healthy relationship with your phone unless you are willing to work on your own tech attachments.

 Please understand that if this sounds like you, you are certainly not alone.
-Did you know that Americans check their phones on average once every 12 minutes—burying their heads in their phones 80 times a day, according to new research.
+Did you know that Americans check their phones on average once every 10 minutes—burying their heads in their phones 96 times a day?
+This is up from every 12 minutes (80 times per day) just one year ago!

 I am reminded—practically on a daily basis—that our kids are not growing up in the same era as we did.
 For example, my three kids recently helped me set up a Spotify account and create my favorite 80’s playlist—all in less than 10 minutes!